g026r/riverking2/README.md

 <img height="320" alt="Kawa no Nushi Tsuri 4 menu showing a third rumble option" src="https://github.com/user-attachments/assets/2f6442c8-4680-4b98-9b61-c547fd177577" /> <img height="320" alt="Legend of the River King 2 2025-08-05 21 40 56" src="https://github.com/user-attachments/assets/814fd8b8-665d-487a-9f4c-ea20aa220278" />

 Probably someone could add it back in.
 But this patch is just a very quick fix to get it working on hardware that follows the stricter Nintendo-style start-up sequence, so it doesn't do that.

+(Edit: if you download the file directly from the repo instead of the release, there is an invisible menu item for toggling it on & off on the menu screen.
+Still haven't worked out how it loads the tiles though, so there's no visual indicator.)

 ## What Does It Do?